HewlettPackard/swarm-learning/examples/mnist-pyt/gpu-based/nvidia/README.md

-### run-sl command ###
+### Running using `run-sl` command ###

-In place of using swop and swci, execute run-sl command like below to start user and ml conatiners.
-Refer run-sl documentation and docker options from swop profile for more details.
-User image needs to be build through docker build.
+In place of using swop and swci, execute `run-sl` command like below to start user and ml conatiners.
+Refer `run-sl` documentation and NVIDIA gpu specific docker options from swop profile for more details.
+User image needs to be built through docker build.
 ```
 ./scripts/bin/run-sl --name=sl1 --host-ip=16.16.185.84 \
 --sn-ip=16.16.185.84 --sn-api-port=30304 --sl-fs-port=16000 \